Proton

 • 2FA

 A good password manager will not just store passwords but also have a built-in password generator to create random passwords of any length whenever you need them.
-It will also autofill passwords whenever you log in to a site where you have an account, making password managers not just vital to security, but a massive improvement to worker’s digital quality of life.
+It will also autofill passwords whenever you log in to a site where you have an account, making password managers not just vital to security, but a massive improvement to your workers’ digital quality of life.

-Proton Pass and your password policy
+Proton Pass and your corporate password policy

-Proton Pass also offers your organization security in other forms, like through our hide-my-email aliases, which enter a spoofed email address when creating a new online account, offering an extra layer of anonymity.
+Proton Pass also offers your organization security in other forms, like with our hide-my-email aliases, which enter a spoofed email address when creating a new online account, offering an extra layer of anonymity.
 With Pass Professional, users get access to Proton Sentinel, an advanced program that helps protect against account takeover attacks.

 Most importantly, though, Proton Pass for Business has 2FA support built-in, making it much easier for your team members and organization as a whole to adopt this vital security tool.
 Instead of having to deal with cumbersome apps, all your tools are in the same place.
 It offers the same security with far less hassle.